KlickyMao/emqx-enterprise-docs-en/install.rst

 Please contact us for the software package: http://emqtt.com/about#contacts

-Installingon FreeBSD is the same as which on Linux.
+Installing on FreeBSD is the same as which on Linux.

 .. _install_on_mac: